The facts behind Gabbard and Biden's attack on Kamala Harris' prosecutor record

 “I am proud of the work we did.
 Work that has received national recognition for what has been the important work of reforming a criminal justice system and cleaning up the consequences of the bills that you passed when you were in the United States Senate for decades,” she told Biden as she jabbed at him for his role as a senator from Delaware crafting the now controversial 1994 crime bill.

-Biden also criticized Harris over her earlier tenure as San Francisco district attorney
+Biden also criticized Harris over her earlier tenure as San Francisco district attorney.

 The former vice president’s claim – that around 1,000 drug cases were dismissed due to a crime lab scandal at the San Francisco district attorney’s office – is factual.